 "Help is on the way": Colorado senators meet with Postmaster General about rural post office issues

-"Help is on the way," that's the message from Sen. John Hickenlooper Wednesday after his meeting with fellow U.S. Sen. Michael Bennet, both representing Colorado, and the Postmaster General Louis DeJoy.
-The senators asked for help to fix the many issues surrounding our mountain post offices (which CBS News Colorado has covered extensively.)
+"Help is on the way," that was the message from Sen. John Hickenlooper Wednesday after his meeting with fellow Sen. Michael Bennet and the Postmaster General Louis DeJoy.
+Colorado U.S. senators asked for help to fix the many issues surrounding our mountain post offices (which CBS News Colorado has covered extensively.)

 While Hickenlooper remains hopeful there will be a solution coming for people desperate for the basic right of mail, he did say the meeting with DeJoy could have gone better.